 - Ponder, meditate and think about your answers

-- Discover real meaning through hands-on exploration in your yards, neighborhoods, parks, museums and more.
+- Discover real meaning through hands-on exploration in your yard, neighborhood, park, museums, kitchen cupboards and more.

 If you want this formula to work–you’ve got to do it WITH your kids.
-Don’t just hand them a science book and expect them to embrace science.
 Kids want company–YOUR company.
 They need you to pave the way for them to become interested

 Easy Science for Kids: 4 Steps for Hands-On Science

-After reading these books—the next step is doing something hands-on.
+After reading the books listed below—the next step is doing something hands-on.
 For instance:

 - Take your kids to a science museum—an aviary, dinosaur museum, aquarium, curiosity museum, etc. to broaden their experience.